The spring and summer of ’08 was when it all started.

-2. Beat the egg whites in the clean dry bowl of a stand mixer until they hold soft peaks.
-Slowly add the granulated sugar and beat until the mixture holds stiff peaks.
+2. Rub the vanilla bean scrapings into the sugar until the sugar turns the color of the vanilla beans.
+Beat the egg whites in the clean dry bowl of a stand mixer until they hold soft peaks.
+Slowly add the vanilla bean granulated sugar and beat until the mixture holds stiff peaks.

 3. Sift a third of the almond flour mixture into the meringue and fold gently to combine.
 If you are planning on adding zest or other flavorings to the batter, now is the time.
 Sift in the remaining almond flour in two batches.
 Be gentle!
 Don’t overfold, but fully incorporate your ingredients.